Silicrex/PokemonBreedingSimulator/README.md

      confirmation) of these berries to have enough to evolve (then you can just win a battle and the XP share will be enough to cause Togepi to level up and evolve).
 You only need to do this when making a replacement, so at worst 6 times (initial, 1IV, 2IV...
 5IV).
 This does trade breeding expense for other expenses.
-Up to you which area you'd rather invest more time into.
+Up to you which area you'd rather invest more time into (Though, the berries can be done 100% passively.
+You just need to plant them, water them one time, and them come back 36 hours later to 2-5x your supply.
+Game doesn't need to be on.).
   4. If you already have a certain 6IV you want which would replace a duo-egg-group slot's species but has higher hatch time, you may as well use that instead!
-  5. For your starting point, it may be easier to either mass-catch that Pokemon or Dittos (using PokeRadar) until you have a 31 in each stat slot (between different individual Pokemon).
-Since catching is so much faster than breeding, and you're only rolling for one 31, this is an easy way to kick-off.
+  5. For your starting point, it's easier to either mass-catch that Pokemon or Dittos (using PokeRadar) until you have a 31 in each stat slot (between different individual Pokemon).
+Since catching is so much faster than breeding, and you're only rolling for one 31 each, this is an easy way to kick it off.
+See above section on [When progenitor replacements are optimal](#when-progenitor-replacements-are-optimal) for more detail on this.

 > **Make your own route (BDSP)**